pbalduino/menios/docs/road/road_to_shell.md

 ### System Integration
 - Login/getty integration for multiple TTYs (#175-#178).

 Keep this document updated whenever shell-related PRs merge or new blockers appear.
-Treat the milestone as complete only when every "TODO" above is resolved and automated coverage eliminates the regressions that inspired this roadmap.
+With v0.1.0 the milestone is complete; future updates should capture enhancements that extend the shell beyond the minimal target.